ReadableLabs/resync/README.md

 - Resync outputs "Searching for out of sync comments..." but nothing else
   - Resync didn't find any out of sync comments in your project.

+### Current
+- internal db to check when file was last modified to make subsequent parses quicker
 ### TODO

 - Use [cursive](https://github.com/gyscos/cursive) to make a terminal GUI for resync